Singer cyclic lattices of type M: Preliminaries

-In \cite{nor2} we associated to every type-preserving chamber-free action of a group $G$ on a building $\Delta$ the quotient Weyl graph $\Delta \map G\backslash \Delta$, and conversely we associated to every Weyl graph $\cW$ the universal covering building $\wt{\cW}\to \cW$ equipped with an action of $\pi_1(\cW)$, with these constructions being mutually inverse.
-Thus there is essentially a 1-1 correspondence between type-preserving chamber-free actions and Weyl graphs.
-We call an action of a group on a building \textbf{panel-regular} if the induced action on the set of panel of each type is regular (free and transitive).
-Let us define a \textbf{Singer graph} to be a Weyl graph which corresponds to a panel-regular action.
+We call an action of a group on a building \emph{panel-regular} if the induced action on the set of panels of each type is regular, i.e. free and transitive.
+Let us define a \emph{Singer graph} to be a Weyl graph which is the quotient of a panel-regular action.
 Equivalently, a Singer graph is a Weyl graph whose panel groupoids are all isomorphic to a fixed connected setoid.
-The cardinal $q$ such that a Singer graph $\cW$ has $k=q+1$-many chambers is called the \textbf{order} of $\cW$.
-We define a \textbf{Singer building} of order $q$ to be a building which is the universal cover of a Singer graph of order $q$.
+The cardinal $q$ such that a Singer graph $\cW$ has $k=q+1$-many chambers is called the \emph{order} of $\cW$.
+We define a \emph{Singer building} of order $q$ to be a building which is the universal cover of a Singer graph of order $q$.
 A Singer building is locally finite if and only if it has finite order since each of its panels is $k$-many equivalent chambers.
-Therefore we may define a \textbf{Singer lattice} $\gG< \Aut(\Delta)$ of order $q$ to be a subgroup of the automorphism group of a building $\Delta$ such that $\gG\backslash \Delta$ is a Singer graph of order $q$, where $q$ is finite.
-We define a \textbf{Singer cyclic lattice} to be a Singer lattice which has cyclic stabilizers of spherical $2$-residues.
-Our definitions of Singer lattices and Singer cyclic lattices generalize those in \cite{essert2013geometric} and \cite{witzel2016panel} to all types of building.
+Therefore we may define a \emph{Singer lattice}

+of order $q$ to be a subgroup of the automorphism group of a building $\Delta$ such that $\gG\backslash \Delta$ is a Singer graph of order $q$, where $q$ is finite.
+We define a \emph{Singer cyclic lattice} to be a Singer lattice which has cyclic stabilizers of spherical $2$-residues.
+Our definitions of Singer lattices and Singer cyclic lattices generalize those in \cite{essert2013geometric}, \cite{witzel2016panel} to all types of building.